charlax/professional-programming/README.md

 - [Numbers Everyone Should Know](https://everythingisdata.wordpress.com/2009/10/17/numbers-everyone-should-know/)
 - [Latency numbers every programmer should know](https://gist.github.com/hellerbarde/2843375)
 - [Rob Pike's 5 Rules of Programming](http://users.ece.utexas.edu/~adnan/pike.html)
+    - You can't tell where a program is going to spend its time.
+    - Measure
+    - Fancy algorithms are slow when n is small, and n is usually small.
+    - Fancy algorithms are buggier than simple ones
+    - Data dominates.

 ## Resources & inspiration for presentations